mhosseinf/Module12_Challenge_nosql/README.md

 I retrieve and print a document from the "establishments" collection to review its structure.

-## Part 2: Updating the Database
+## Updating the Database

-In this section, I demonstrate how to update the database by inserting a new restaurant, querying data, and making updates.
+In this section, I demonstrated how to update the database by inserting a new restaurant, querying data, and making updates.

 ### Insert a New Restaurant